shariq93/Softoo-Ecom-Test/README.md

 - Node.js and PHP for server side scripting and api creation
 - SQL
 - Firebase
-- Hands on knowledge Of AWS landa (with node.js), S3, SNS and some API services.
+- Hands on knowledge Of AWS lamda (with node.js), S3, SNS and some API services.
 I also have basic knowledge of Cloud architecture.
 - Micro services architecture.
-- Other state managment Libs like **Redux**.
+- Other state managment Libs like **MOBX**.
 - Agile Project Managment